ibexa/documentation-developer/docs/content_management/data_migration/exporting_data.md

 ---
-description: Export Repository data to use in future data migrations.
+description: Export repository data to use in future data migrations.
 page_type: reference
 ---